 Weigh Less: Losing weight is often associated with constant hunger, strict food rules, and small portions that leave you feeling unsatisfied.
-But what if weight loss didn’t require eating less food—just eating smarter food?
+But what if weight loss didn’t require eating less food just eating smarter food?
 Health experts say that it’s not only possible, it’s sustainable.
 The secret lies in understanding a simple but powerful concept known as energy density.

-Choosing foods that are lower in calorie density—meaning you get a larger portion with fewer calories—can help you lose weight while keeping hunger under control.
+Choosing foods that are lower in calorie density meaning you get a larger portion with fewer calories can help you lose weight while keeping hunger under control.
 This approach isn’t a fad or a gimmick.
 In fact, it forms the foundation of well-researched and long-term weight-loss plans, including the Mayo Clinic Diet, which uses energy density to help people lose weight and keep it off.

 Why Low-Energy-Dense Foods Help With Weight Loss

 When you eat foods that are lower in energy density, you naturally consume fewer calories without consciously restricting portions.
 This approach supports weight loss in a way that feels less punishing and more sustainable.
+Instead of cutting food intake drastically, the strategy focuses on eating a greater volume of foods that are lower in calories, helping you feel full and satisfied on fewer calories.

 The Three Key Factors That Affect Energy Density